 I want to buy a house, but I have debt...

 If you’re wondering whether or not you can own a home despite debt, the answer is — yes, you can!
-According to the 2018 Profile of Buyers and Sellers from the National Association of REALTORS®, 40 percent of first-time homebuyers have student loan debt.
-However, if you have student loan debt, you may want to take a closer look at your finances prior to buying.
+According to the 2019 Profile of Buyers and Sellers from the National Association of REALTORS®, 51% of buyers said that student loan debt made it difficult to save for a down payment.
+If you have student loan debt, you may want to take a closer look at your finances prior to buying.

 Homebuyers spend a median of three years paying down debt before they’re ready to purchase a property.
 During this time, potential buyers also save up for these two home-related costs: